-Forest communities are defined as people who rely on forest resources for subsistence, medicine and livelihoods.
-They possess a plethora of skillsets and knowledge that can help integrate the community into conservation efforts
+Forest communities rely on forest resources for subsistence, medicine and livelihoods.
+They possess a plethora of skills and knowledge that can help integrate them into conservation efforts

 Forest communities are defined as people who rely on forest resources for subsistence, medicine and livelihoods.
 Such communities are dependent on a healthy forest.
 However, in our working with such communities over a decade, we have realised they also possess a plethora of skillsets and knowledge that can not only be used as a means of livelihood, but can also help integrate the community members into conservation efforts.

 To this effect, Last Wilderness Foundation, an NGO working for wildlife conservation in central India, is engaging with a few communities around three tiger reserves — the Baigas in Kanha, villagers living in the buffer zone of Bandhavgarh tiger reserve and the Pardhis in Panna — for livelihood generation.